On August 29, 2013, the 60,000-member International Longshore and Warehouse Union (ILWU) announced it was leaving the 13-million member AFL-CIO.

 In the huge Los Angeles area, the power of the union is even more pronounced.

-more than 20 loaded container ships were idled at the Port of Los Angeles and at Long Beach, California terminals after the union’s Office Clerical unit went on strike.
+In November 2012, more than 20 loaded container ships were idled at the Port of Los Angeles and at Long Beach, California terminals after the union’s Office Clerical unit went on strike.
 These 450 clerks are skilled technology workers who track the flow of cargo and equipment.

-shut down by these relatively few number of workers after their fellow ILWU dockworkers refused to cross their picket line.
+Both ports were entirely shut down by these relatively few number of workers after their fellow ILWU dockworkers refused to cross their picket line.
 This has always been the power of the ILWU – its unassailable solidarity and its strategic placement on the docks.

 But solidarity and union power works both ways.
 The ILWU has also received extremely valuable solidarity assistance from AFL-CIO affiliates that the union’s president, Robert McEllrath, openly acknowledges in the same letter that announces the disaffiliation.